 Within the Logs menu you can setup your ShareCenter to receive Log Events from other ShareCenters or send the ShareCenter's log events to another ShareCenter or SysLog server.
 You can also view the NAS system logs and the FTP logs here.

-Enable Syslog: Click to activate the Syslog server functionality of your device to be able to receive logs from other you wish to send the logs of this device to.
+Enable Syslog: Click to activate the Syslog server functionality of your device to be able to receive logs from other

 ShareCenters.